 Some areas in Nillumbik contain potentially contaminated soil.
-For example, the Plenty/Yarrambat corridor area, which has ongoing pressure for low-density residential development, was previously used for gold mining activity.
-As such, its soil may contain concentrations of arsenic, cyanide and mercury.
+For example, the The Plenty/Yarrambat corridor area, which has ongoing pressure for low-density residential development.
+This area is also known for prior was previously used for gold mining activity.
+As such, a result some of these areas contain its soil which is potentially contaminated with may contain concentrations of arsenic, cyanide and mercury.